temporalio/documentation/docs/typescript/hello-world.md

 Activities are called from Workflows in order to run non-deterministic code.

-Any async function can be used as an Activity as long as its parameters and return value can be (de)serialized using a [DataConverter](https://typescript.temporal.io/api/interfaces/common.DataConverter).
-Activities run in the Node.js execution environment, they can be cancelled and report heartbeats.
+Any async function can be used as an Activity as long as its parameters and return value are serializable.
+Activities run in the Node.js execution environment, meaning you can easily port over any existing code into an Activity and it should work.

 `src/activities.ts`